vildanbina/laravel-js-settings/README.md

 [![Total Downloads](https://poser.pugx.org/org/bexvibi/laravel-js-settings/downloads.svg)](https://packagist.org/packages/org/bexvibi/laravel-js-settings)
 [![License](https://poser.pugx.org/bexvibi/laravel-js-settings/license.svg)](https://packagist.org/packages/org/bexvibi/laravel-js-settings)

-This package convert all your setting key and values who generated (`oriceon/laravel-settings`) from your Laravel app to JavaScript with a small library to interact with those messages following a very similar syntax you are familiar with.
+This package convert all your setting key and values who generated (`oriceon/laravel-settings`) from your Laravel app to JavaScript with a small library to interact with those settings following a very similar syntax you are familiar with.

 ## Features